apache/sling-old-svn-mirror/samples/path-based-rtp/README.md

-Apache Sling Samples Path Based RTP
+# Apache Sling Samples Path Based Resource Type Provider

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 Provides a configurable path-based sample resource type provider for resources which do not have an explicit one.